Table of Contents

 Growing Chili Pepper Trees: A Step-by-Step Guide

-- Use Well-Draining Soil: Ensure the soil is rich in organic matter and drains well to prevent root rot.
+- Use Well-Draining Soil: Opt for soil with high organic matter content and excellent drainage to prevent root rot.
+A mix of potting soil, perlite, and compost works best.

-- Fertilize Properly: Use a balanced fertilizer high in nitrogen, phosphorus, and potassium to support healthy growth and fruit production.
+- Fertilize Properly: Use a balanced fertilizer with higher phosphorus content during flowering and fruiting stages to maximize pepper production.

 Types of Chili Peppers You Can Grow on a Tree